 User access and posture polices will be outside FMC.
 This basically defines which user/group has access to which application, MFA policies, posture requirements of client device etc. If Duo is used for authentication, then these policies are configured and managed at Duo policy engine.

-Design Considerations

 ZTNA Policy

 A ZTNA policy typically has 3 components